-Small bruises at the injection sites with rejuvenating products based on hyaluronic acid are not considered a complication and, as a rule, disappear on their own within 10-14 days.
+Small bruises at the injection sites after administration of skin rejuvenating products based on hyaluronic acid are not considered a complication and, as a rule, disappear on their own within 10-14 days.

 Hemorrhages occur due to minor injuries of the skin and blood vessels, without which an injection is physically impossible.